Updated 19.02.2023 to incorporate the regulation changes for the 2023 season.

 Recently Brembo announced it has designed a version suitable for road bikes.
 They have no price tag yet and need careful maintenance but they will soon be available to distributors.

-There is to be no ABS.
+There is no ABS.

 ABS or Anti-Locking Braking systems are designed to prevent rear wheel lock up during braking and therefore maintaining contact or traction with the track surface.